hashicorp/terraform-website/content/source/docs/cloud/api/notification-configurations.html.md

 `code`       | string | HTTP status code, e.g. `400`.
 `headers`    | object | All HTTP headers received, represented as an object with keys for each header name (lowercased) and an array of string values (most arrays will be size one).
 `sent-at`    | date   | The UTC timestamp when the notification was sent.
-`successful` | bool   | Whether or not TFE considers this response to be successful.
+`successful` | bool   | Whether or not Terraform Cloud considers this response to be successful.
 `url`        | string | The URL to which the request was sent.

 [verify API]: #verify-a-notification-configuration